DanEdens/Resume/resume.md

 ---
 # Tools for Project Managment
 1. Sitecheck Scanner
-    - SQL database is checked and any sensors missing longer than 22 hours are reported to an MQTT broker.
-    - Reduces load on server for project checks, and prevents missed issues when working with sensors on very congested Construction sites.
-    - Results customizable for each project manager

-1. Sitecheck Scanner

     - [Check it out on Github](https://github.com/DanEdens/sitecheck)
     - [Demo On Youtube](https://www.youtube.com/watch?v=HExwe__eeJU)
     - [pip install sitecheck](https://pypi.org/project/sitecheck/0.8.1.1/)